SalomePlatform/shaper/src/BuildPlugin/doc/vertexFeature.rst

 Vertex
 ======

-The Vertex feature creates one or several vertices using already existing vertices in other objects.
+Vertex feature creates one or several vertices using vertices already existing in other objects.

 To create vertices in the active part: